wagenet/ember-freestyle/README.md

 1. Navigate to `/freestyle`.
 You should now see something like:
     ![](doc/freestyle-generated.png)

+*Note:* Ember Freestyle is compatible with Ember 1.13 onward.

 ## Introduction

 ### Anatomy of a Basic Style Guide